francov/netPanzerSB/README.md

 ## Project Layout

-The layout follows the guideline of phonegap, so the main part of the application you can find in `www` root folder.
+The layout follows the guideline of phonegap, except the `www-src` directory, which is used for development.
+In this dir you can find the main part of the application.

 ## Build and installation